Studio view, 2022, with paintings from the new Tutto series

 When Lena and Antonette were not working or keeping house or cooking, they were crocheting afghans, knitting sweaters, embroidering tablecloths, and tatting the lace trim on linen handkerchiefs.
 I joined them with my own little needlework projects, feeling cocooned by their affection and abilities.

 Fast forward to art school in the late Sixties.
 Stain painting was the big thing.
 Without a gesso ground, the liquid acrylic sank into the weave of the canvas.
 I didn’t realize it initially, but the textile connection between what I did as a child and what I was doing as an art student was as straight as a dart.
 After graduation when I had no money for art supplies, I shredded all my stain paintings and wove them into new paintings.
-Now I make small color field paintings that reference silk fabric.
+Now I make color field paintings that reference fabric.
+I paint edge to edge, much as a fabric is woven from one selvedge to the other, and with a surface texture that suggests the slubs and ridges of a weave.
 Initially I denied the textile connection, but as I developed my own strength as an artist, I came to acknowledge and embrace the textile sensibility of my paintings.
 Textiles are in my DNA, and what I make springs from it.